 Try this super tender Pork Lengua Recipe with creamy white sauce.
-Cooked in pressure cooker to cut the cooking time.
+Cooked in a pressure cooker to cut the cooking time.
 An all-time favorite Filipino delicacy.

 Lengua is a dish made from beef or pork tongue, beef being the more popular choice.
 The popular way of cooking Lengua in the Philippines is with white sauce.
 People would normally serve this at special occassions.